 - Provide qualifications of instructors, social work consultants, and continuing education personnel who develop and implement the course

-ACE providers must meet these criteria.
+ACE providers and providers of approved individual courses must meet these criteria.

 Not all providers are equal.
 You spend money—sometimes, a lot of money—for continuing education.
 It is disappointing to find that you spent time and money on a program that didn’t live up to its marketing claims.
 The reality is, just because a company advertises continuing education as useful to social workers doesn’t mean that the program will be appropriate and acceptable to your licensing board, or to you.